13th Party Central Committee’s sixth plenum concludes

 In this regard, the Party chief said the planning work should focus on forming a national infrastructure framework, particularly infrastructure in transport, urban areas, energy, digital transformation, environmental protection, irrigation, natural disaster prevention and control, and climate change response.

-He noted that potential and advantages of the country as well as each region and locality should be fully tapped to serve the nation's industrialisation and modernisation, and digital transformation would be a new, breakthrough method to shorten the process.
+He noted that the potential and advantages of the country as well as each region and locality should be fully tapped to serve the nation's industrialization and modernization, and digital transformation would be a new, breakthrough method to shorten the process.

 The committee also reached high consensus on the issuance of a resolution on continuing to build and perfect the rule-of-law socialist State in the new period.